-The requirements that are placed on software are almost comparable to those that placed on cars.
+The requirements that are placed on software are almost comparable to those that are placed on cars.
 The recent General Data Protection Regulation (GDPR), for example, states that consumer data must be handled with much more precision.
 Their data must be stored securely, precisely and must not be kept too long.
 To be sure that you are following the new data legislation, it is advisable to schedule a quality control during the software development.
 This is the proper way to deal with this legislation and know for sure that it will be met.
-Additionally, consumers expect that your app or software will also reach 100 kilometres per hour within ten seconds and that the app meets all safety requirements.
-That is why you should opt for quality control, to ensure that the application is safe, fast and complies with all the regulations.
+Additionally, consumers expect that your app or software will also reach 100 kilometers per hour within ten seconds and that the app meets all safety requirements.
+That is why you should opt for quality control, to ensure that the application is safe, fast, and complies with all the regulations.

 Investing in quality control ensures savings

 It seems like a contradiction, but it isn’t.
-In actuality, investing in proper quality control, creates long term savings .
+In actuality, investing in proper quality control creates long-term savings.
 That is because the quality of the code improves.
 This also makes it possible to make adjustments to the software at a later time with greater ease and speed.

-Control does not have to be time consuming
+Control does not have to be time-consuming

-The impression may arise that it is time-consuming to carry out a quality control.
+The impression may arise that it is time-consuming to carry out quality control.
 That is an absolute misunderstanding.
 It is perfectly possible to integrate a control in the design and production process of software.
 In fact, we at MOQOD strive to involve the QA Engineers in the project as quickly as possible.
 Accordingly, the quality of the design and production quickly increases.